Factbox: Labor, environment, drugs top changes to North American trade deal

 In a last-minute request, the U.S. Trade Representative called for automotive rules of origin to include steel and aluminum that is “melted and poured” in North America, closing the door to the use of semi-finished metals from China and elsewhere.

-Mexico and Canada agreed to a seven-year phase-in of the new standard for steel, industry sources familiar with the deal said.
+Mexico and Canada agreed to a seven-year phase-in of the new standard for steel.
 The aluminum demand was dropped, but with the caveat that it would be reconsidered in 10 years.

 INTERNET SERVICES, E-COMMERCE

-U.S. Democrats lost their bid to remove a provision that grants big internet services providers liability protections for third party content, House Speaker Nancy Pelosi said.
+U.S. Democrats lost their bid to remove a provision that grants big internet services providers liability protections for third-party content, House Speaker Nancy Pelosi said.

 The Trump administration has agreed to drop language that would have allowed it to lower the $800 value threshold under which shipments can enter the United States tax free without an act of Congress, people familiar with the decision said.

-The so-called “de-minimis” level benefits small business owners, but some Trump administration officials claim that it provides an unfair subsidy to Chinese firms selling goods to U.S. consumers through Amazon.com Inc Ebay Inc and other online platforms.
+The so-called “de-minimis” level benefits small business owners, but some Trump administration officials claim that it provides an unfair subsidy to Chinese firms selling goods to U.S. consumers through Amazon.com Inc (AMZN.O), Ebay Inc (EBAY.O) and other online platforms.

-Reporting by Daina Beth Solomon in Mexico City, David Lawder, David Shepardson, and Andrea Shalal in Washington; Editing by Frank Jack Daniel, Nick Zieminski and Bill Berkrot
+Reporting by Daina Beth Solomon in Mexico City, David Lawder, David Shepardson and Andrea Shalal in Washington; Editing by Frank Jack Daniel, Nick Zieminski, Bill Berkrot and Christopher Cushing